 WGM partners with individuals and churches worldwide to make disciples of Christ among all nations.
-WGM believes in ministries that reach out to the whole person – physically and spiritually.
-In addition, the organization seeks to incorporate the concept of the whole-person transformation, using a wholistic approach to ministry to affect community transformation.
-They work with local churches and local community leaders to help facilitate community outreach.
+WGM believes in ministries that reach the whole person – physically and spiritually.
+In addition, the organization seeks to incorporate the concept of the whole-person transformation, using an approach that results in community transformation.
+WGM works with local churches and local community leaders to facilitate community outreach.

 Mission opportunities at WGM include:

 - Volunteer partners

 Many knowledgeable, dedicated and deeply committed missionaries serve WGM.
 One such couple is Larry and Angie Overholt who have been involved with WGM since 1980.
 The Overholts assist with the operations and administration of The Lizzie Project.

 Founded in 1910, WGM has been always been aligned with the Wesleyan holiness tradition of Protestantism.
 WGM is affiliated with the Evangelical Council for Financial Accountability (ECFA).

 LARRY & ANGIE OVERHOLT

 Larry and Angie Overholt are career missionaries with WGM (World Gospel Mission).
 Both attended Asbury College (University) in Wilmore, Kentucky.
 They have served in Honduras since1980.
 The Overholts are visionaries who combine evangelism and community development for remarkable results.
 They have established a positive network of pastors and local leaders in the rural villages surrounding Choluteca, Honduras, as well as government officials in the area.